TD-Dan/Sunwai/Sunwai.md

 2.  **Seek Resonant Compounds:** *If* a meaningful internal compound *also happens* to phonetically suggest a relevant external word *without sacrificing internal logic*, this is ideal.
 It adds familiarity while respecting the system.
     *   *Example:* **`neko`** ("cat") is internally `ne` ("on/at; nine") + `ko` ("lifeform").
 Its resemblance to Japanese *neko* is a bonus resonance, fitting the "Worldwide Heritage" spirit subtly.
 3.  **Prioritize Conceptual Fitness:** Ensure the new word fits naturally within Sunwai's semantic map.
 Is it aligned with its root meanings?
 Is it overly specific where a general term or phrase would do?
-4. **Prioritize Productive Prefixes (Especially [NO](lisuma%20(base%20set)/NO.md)):** Before creating entirely new roots or complex compounds to express an opposite or absence, always consider if the [NO](lisuma%20(base%20set)/NO.md) prefix can be logically applied to an existing word.
-This is the **preferred method for negation and meaning reversal** (e.g., pene → nopene; lono → nolono).
+4. **Prioritize Productive Prefixes (Especially [NO](NO.md)):** Before creating entirely new roots or complex compounds to express an opposite or absence, always consider if the [NO](NO.md) prefix can be logically applied to an existing word.
+This is the **preferred method for negation and meaning reversal** (e.g., pene → nopene; luno → noluno).
 Relying on this productive rule keeps the lexicon concise and systematic.
 5.  **Limited Loans (Use Sparingly):** Direct borrowing is a last resort, acceptable *only* for:
     *   Highly specific, culturally bound concepts (unique foods, rituals) difficult to compound clearly.
     *   Technical/scientific terms challenging to represent concisely via compounding.